Release of Troubles' killings documents sparks legal row

-The documents concern three Troubles' deaths - IRA man Paddy McAdorey who was killed by the Army in 1971, social work student Michael Donnelly killed by a plastic bullet in 1980, and Sadie Larmour, a west Belfast woman who was murdered by loyalists in 1979.
+The documents concern three Troubles' deaths - IRA man Paddy McAdorey who was killed by the Army in 1971, social work student Michael Donnelly killed by a plastic bullet in 1980 and Sadie Larmour murdered by loyalists in 1979.

-The campaign group Relatives for Justice and lawyers, KRW Law, wanted access to inquest and trial papers held in the Public Records Office.
+The campaign group Relatives for Justice and lawyers Kevin Winters wanted inquest and trial papers held in the Public Records Office.